microsoft/backupessentials/README.md

 Installation
 ------------
-This section describes how you may install the Hyper-V backup components for different distributions.
+This section describes how you may install the Hyper-V backup components for different distributions.<br>

-1. Please use the following instructions for RHEL 5.9:
+1. Please use the following instructions for RHEL 5.9:<br>
 a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows:

 b) Run the install.sh script as follows:
 ./install.sh

-1. Please use the following instructions for RHEL 6.4:
+1. Please use the following instructions for RHEL 6.4:<br>
 a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows: